CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Buy Now

-The technical term for a postpartum belly band is an abdominal binder—and these products do just that.
+The technical term for a postpartum belly band is a postpartum abdominal binder—and these products do just that.
 They offer compression and support for the abdomen and lower back, and may also improve circulation and breathing.
-Such binders have been prescribed by doctors for years following abdominal surgeries—including c-sections—but over the past decade, belly wraps designed specifically for postpartum women have flooded the market.
+Such binders have been prescribed by doctors for years following abdominal surgeries—including C-sections—but over the past decade, belly wraps designed specifically for postpartum women have flooded the market.
 They come in several styles (postpartum girdles, belts, pull-ons and more) and with different closures (Velcro, zippers and hook and eye, among others), but the primary benefits of postpartum belly wraps remain the same across the board.
-According to Sharma, postpartum belly wraps work to:
+According to Sharma, postpartum belly wraps can offer new moms the following:

-• Alleviate pain.
-Labor and delivery, be it a vaginal or cesarean birth, puts your body through the ringer—and that’s after an already demanding nine+ months of pregnancy.
+Labor and delivery, be it a vaginal or cesarean birth, puts your body through the wringer—and that’s after an already demanding nine+ months of pregnancy.
 Just as an athlete needs to recover and tend to any aches, pains, soreness or swelling after a big game, so do new moms.
 “Postpartum belly wraps can help support the lower back and pelvic floor, assisting with any discomfort and pressure you may feel after having a baby,” Sharma says.
-The pelvic floor is the collection of muscles, ligaments and tissues that span the area between the pubic bone at the front of the pelvis and the coccyx (tailbone) at the back, and support pelvic organs such as the bladder, uterus and rectum; it stretches during pregnancy and the birth process, and can become weak as a result of acute and prolonged strain.
-“Hip pain is very common as the pelvic floor realigns with the postpartum body, and wraps can be extremely helpful with this as well,” offering stability to the pelvis and lower spine to aid in posture, balance and overall movement, explains Sharma.
+The pelvic floor is the collection of muscles, ligaments and tissues that span the area between the pubic bone at the front of the pelvis and the coccyx (tailbone) at the back and support pelvic organs such as the bladder, uterus and rectum.
+It stretches during pregnancy and the birth process and can become weak as a result of acute, prolonged strain.
+“Hip pain is very common as the pelvic floor realigns with the postpartum body, and wraps can be extremely helpful with this as well,” explains Sharma.
+Belly binders offer stability to the pelvis and lower spine to aid in posture, balance and overall movement.

-• Aid in healing.
-C-sections are a major surgery, and postprocedure, new moms can experience a number of symptoms caused by the disruption of tissues in the abdominal area.
+A C-section is a major surgery, and post-procedure new moms can experience a number of symptoms caused by the disruption of tissues in the abdominal area.
 Sharma said postpartum belly wraps can be helpful during cesarean recovery because they offer “lower back and abdominal wall support, especially for the first 30 to 60 days as the abdominal incision is healing.”
 Maintaining proper alignment and posture supports optimal healing of the incision site, as does gentle compression.

 Are Postpartum Belly Wraps Safe?

-However, when used appropriately not only are postpartum belly wraps safe, but barring any delivery complications—and after receiving the go-ahead from your doctor, especially if you’ve had a c-section—they can be worn immediately after giving birth.
+When used appropriately, yes!
+Not only are postpartum belly wraps safe, but barring any delivery complications—and after receiving the go-ahead from your doctor, especially if you’ve had a C-section—they can be worn immediately after giving birth.
 Most belly wrap manufacturers suggest wearing one for around 10 to 12 hours each day, for up to six to eight weeks postpartum, to receive the full benefits.
-But again it’s important to consult with your care provider to determine how long you should wear it for.
+But again, it’s important to consult with your care provider to determine how long you should wear it for.

 What to Look for in a Postpartum Belly Wrap

-Finding the best postpartum belly wrap for you comes down to your unique needs.
+Finding the best postpartum belly wrap comes down to your unique needs.
 Even the most popular product on the market isn’t a hit or lifestyle fit for everyone.
-That being said, there are a few important features you can consider as you shop for a postpartum belly wrap that will work for you:
+That being said, there are a few important features you can consider as you shop for a postpartum belly band that will work for you:

 • Comfort.
-When it comes to finding an effective belly binder, compression is kind of the whole point.
+Compression is the whole point when it comes to finding an effective postpartum abdominal wrap.
 That said, you should seek support, not a suffocating “waist trainer” or constrictive corset.
 (The goal is to alleviate pain, not cause it!)
 Look for adjustable, stretchy and breathable styles that can adapt to your specific body, and consult your doctor to find the best option for you and your unique recovery.

 • Ease of use.
 If your post-pregnancy belly wrap is a pain to put on, you simply won’t use it.
 The same is true if it’s a struggle to wear while you’re completing your day-to-day tasks.
 Settle on a postpartum belly wrap that doesn’t disrupt your life with difficult closures or annoying, hard-to-adjust bands.
 Only you know what you’ll find frustrating, so consider your tolerance for complicated design.